crazykun/go_service/README.md

 # go_service

 This is a service written in Go.
-It is a simple service that listens on a port and returns a JSON response.
+It is a simple service that listens on some ports and returns a JSON response.
 You can execute the command to start or restart service inside the page.

 English | [简体中文](README.zh-CN.md)